How to Create Content for Lead Generation (Gated vs Ungated)

 How to Create Gated and Ungated Content For Lead Generation

-Before we get into the how to, it’s worth fully understanding the difference between gated and ungated content.
+Before we get into the how-to, it’s worth fully understanding the difference between gated and ungated content.

 Ungated content is the information you provide visitors and potential customers with no registration or contact information required to access it.
 Ungated content is usually designed with organic and social traffic in mind.
-This type of traffic is “free” and also have an expectation of landing on a webpage and reading content freely.
+This type of traffic is “free” and also has an expectation of landing on a webpage and reading content freely.

 Gated content is content hidden behind a lead capture form.
 Approximately 80% of all content marketing assets on the web are gated.
 It is, in many ways, a double-edged sword.
 Yes, it can give you those precious contact details of a potential buyer, but at what cost?